pkgesperlos/es_flutter_admin_panel/README.md

 "file": "پوشه",
 }
 and you shold add all of  the word in your app in this two files.
+#1-8 How to create aditional language in panel
+1-add language in supportedLocales that is declared in step 1-2 2-add .arb file for your desired language that is declared in step 1-6

 #2-How to change the Language Globally
 #2-1:by adding the file language_change_provider.dart in lib
 #2-2:wrap the MaterialApp in main.dart to builder